forivall/partychurch/README.md

 **Ex:** `"canonicalHost": "https://seat.camp"`

 ##Protocol
-The protocol of seatcamp is built around socket.io, making use of binary frames where appropriate.
+The protocol of partychurch is built around socket.io, making use of binary frames where appropriate.

 ###Connecting
 Upon connecting, clients must send a fingerprint to the server.
 This fingerprint should uniquely